 Estimated reading time: 6 minutes

-What is it about change that makes it so hard to do?
-When you have to make a change, either for your physical or emotional health, it’s important to do just one thing – take your time.
+What is it about change that makes it so hard?
+I finally figured something out.
+When you have to make a change, you’ve got to take your time.
 Simply make one good step and the others seem easier.
-Soon, what was impossible to imagine doing, suddenly is no problem.
+Before you know it, what was impossible to imagine doing suddenly is no problem.

 Here are some challenges that might come up.